mimibun/mood-tracker/README.md

 - Ability to self-host
 - Creation of nodes on an emotion to emotion basis to potentially receive interesting data
 - Graphing

+## Technical WIP:

+- Refactor code to several files and seperate functionality (i.e. CLI to CLI, GUI to GUI, DB stuff to DB etc.)
+- Potentially find solution for emotion selection autocomplete without a 3rd party library